math1um/objects-invariants-properties/README.md

 Everybody is welcome to contribute!
 If you're not sure where to start, please contact us.
 We want to get more researchers / developers involved in contributing to OIP-GT.
 There are plenty of "beginner" issues available.

 To contribute, you'll need to be familiar with GitHub pull requests and with programming - although the amount and type of programming may be minimal, depending on the issue.
-You can use the tutorials linked to above in "Getting Started".
+You can use the tutorials linked to above in [Getting Started](#getting-started-bowtie-).

 The basic process is (more details in our [Contributing Guidelines](CONTRIBUTING.md)):
 1. Find an issue you'd like to help with.
 If you have a bug or feature request you'd like to resolve, then you should still begin by following the steps above to create an issue (that way we understand what bug or feature you're resolving!).
 Otherwise, you should check out the list of issues to find something that interests you.